Tabbouleh Salad

 Get My Favorite Recipe

 Tabouleh salad is a traditional staple on mezza plates throughout the Middle Eastern region.
-It is typically considered one of the most popular salads, alongside Fattoush salad and Salata Arabia.
-While tabbouleh originated in Lebanon, each country has adopted its version of this salad.
-Now you can find this salad served in most delis, cafes, and restaurants worldwide.
+It is typically considered one of the most popular salads, alongside Fattoush and Salata Arabia.
+While tabbouleh originated in Lebanon, each country has adopted its own version.
+Now, this salad is served in most delis, cafes, and restaurants worldwide.

 What is Tabbouleh?